lightt/ficture-apidocs/source/rest/event.rst

 Events
 ======

 Events are Fictures.
-Fictures are Events.

-**WHAT?**
+Events represent instances in time where a collection of photos are taken in rapid succession.
+An Event encapsulates a moment in time visually.

-Specifically, Events associate a collection of photos (a minumum of 6) and metadata with a single instance in the timespace continuum (and the Ficture Ecosystem).
+Imagine a camera in burst mode, taking several shots quickly to capture just the right moment.
+An Event would contain all the frames the camera captured each time the shutter button is pressed in burst mode.

-When an Event is created, it's assumed that it will eventually be published to one of the many Streams on Ficture.
-Publishing into streams is handled automatically by our system, and it is dependent on state attached to the logged in user, such as their privacy settings.
+Events are published to a number of Streams automatically whenever they are uploaded (this behavior can be deferred).
+Events have a *many to many* relationship to Streams.
+An Event may occur in a number of different Streams.

 Event Object
 ############